-Sometime after WWII, the Garland was bought by Heinie Berger, owner of Berger Transportation Company .
+Sometime after WWII, the M/V Garland was bought by Heinie Berger, owner of Berger Transportation Company .
 Berger Transportation Company operated M/V Garland to and from Puget Sound ports and Alaska outports carrying mail, passengers and freight.
 When Heinie Berger died in 1954 his estate was sold off.

 Many of Alaska’s best seamen got their start aboard the M/V Garland.
 Captain Richard Hofstad, who pioneered routes for the Alaska Marine Highway in its earlier years, learned those routes from his Chief Mate Jack V. Johnson who had sailed mail boat routes on the Garland.